idelchi/godyl/docs/index.md

 # Godyl

-Asset downloader for GitHub releases, GitLab release, URLs, and Go projects.
+Asset downloader for GitHub releases, GitLab releases, URLs, and Go projects.

 ## What is Godyl?